Impact of propagation effects on the spectro-temporal properties of Fast Radio Bursts: Acknowledgments

 \section{Acknowledgments}

 M.H.’s research is funded through the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant RGPIN-2024-05242.
 F.R.'s research is supported by the NSERC Discovery Grant RGPIN-2024-06346.
+We thank the anonymous referee whose constructive remarks prompted us to revisit our analysis, resulting in a refined and simplified framework.